Wilaak/Route2/README.md

 ### FrankenPHP Worker Mode

-Boot your application once and keep serving from memory:
+Boot your application once and keep serving from memory, this can dramatically increase performance.

 ```PHP
 <?php